drug-design/course/docs/chapters/stereochemistry.md

 ### Chirality Nomenclature

-An atom with four different ligands is chiral.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/chirality-nomenclature-ce05e28d'><i class='fa fa-play' aria-hidden='true'></i></button>An atom with four different ligands is chiral.
 Its absolute configuration can be assigned by the R/S Cahn-Ingold-Prelog method as follows: (1) assign priorities to the ligands from 1 (highest priority) to 4 (lowest priority); (2) rotate the molecule so that ligand number 4 is in the back; (3) if the direction for the numbers 1 to 3 is clockwise, assign R (rectus, RIGHT), if counterclockwise, assign S (sinister, LEFT).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.